-Around this time, you should be receiving your case work and furniture, including your counters, cabinets, menu board frames, tables, chairs and barstools.
+Around this time, you should be receiving your case work and furniture, including your used automatic bill counters, cabinets, menu board frames, tables, chairs and barstools.
 All that will need to be installed.
 Also, by this point, you should have a number of candidates in mind for staff positions.
 To accommodate, start scheduling and preparing interviews, and prepare a training schedule for those you will hire.
 Also, set up your POS or register for training your management and crew, and create job aids (pictures of menu items, procedure steps, etc.) for the kitchen staff.
 This is also a good time to determine your emergency equipment shutoff procedures and start thinking about your opening week schedule –make it heavy, since you really want to test yourself and see what you can and cannot accomplish reasonably.

 Other important tasks to consider: acquire an Internet service provider, a kitchen clock, a tool kit, and linens.
 Also, get your parking lot striping and handicap space requirements completed, and select your services for local trash pick-up, grease removal, exterminator, laundry, appliance repair, fire extinguishers, music system, alarm and security system, knife and blade sharpening, window washing and dishwasher service.
 Also, review your OSHA requirements with management.

 Continue to think about opening night.
 Send out your opening party invitations and press releases to local media.

 Three weeks before opening a restaurant: Getting into gear.

 Timing becomes crucial at this point.
 You need to make sure several smaller tasks get completed while still keeping your larger projects moving.